kmokidd/element.sass/README.md

 This is the original file to be compressed and converted in `Gruntfile.js`.

 ###test.sass
 This is a test file.
 You can totally ignore it.
+Or delete it.